Atletico Madrid vs Elche prediction and betting tips 23 Аugust 2025 | Dailysports experts

 Probable lineups

-Atletico: Oblak – Llorente, Le Normand, Gantzko, Ruggeri – Barrios, Jonny, Griezmann – Simeone, Almada - Alvarez
+- Atletico Madrid: Oblak – Gantzko, Le Normand, Ruggeri, Llorente – Cardoso, Gallagher – Almada, Simeone, Baena – Alvarez.

-Elche: Dituro – Nuñez, Affengruber, Bigas, Petrot – Aguado, Febas, Netu – German, Mendoza, Rodriguez
+- Elche: Dituro – Nuñez, Affengruber, Bigas, Petro – Febas, Mendoza, Aguado – Valera, Rodriguez, Jori

 Match facts and head-to-head

+- Atletico have won their last 5 home La Liga matches against Elche, with a combined score of 10:1.

+- In 6 of the last 8 Atletico matches, at least one team failed to score.

-- Atletico have scored first in four of their last five matches
+- Elche have lost 15 of their last 21 away matches in La Liga.

-- The under 2.5 goals bet has landed in four of Elche’s last five games

 Prediction